Interested in volunteering with GALS?

 After you complete the Volunteer Application, you may receive an invitation to attend one of the GALS volunteer orientations.

 At the Volunteer Orientation, you will learn about GALS history, our mission and vision, and your role as a GALS volunteer.
 We will cover topics including: how to respond to a call, what to do when you arrive at the hospital, how to complete paperwork, what-ifs, as well as specifics of other volunteer opportunities within GALS.
-The next Volunteer Orientation will be held on April 8, 2017 from 10:30 am - 2:00 pm.
-Please bring questions!
+Check facebook (@GALSupport) and our events page for the date of the next Volunteer Orientation.